melio-consulting/infra-problem/README.md

 $ terraform apply

-3. Create DockerFiles for the three services in Github SSH to the EC2 instance and clone the repo with the apps (https://github.com/vnyakutya/infra-problem.git) from Github Run the docker build from CLI
+3. Create DockerFiles for the three services in Github and add the files into each project SSH to the EC2 instance and clone the repo with the apps (https://github.com/vnyakutya/infra-problem.git) from Github.
+Run the docker build from CLI

 #### Syntax
 docker build  -t ImageName:TagName dir
 #### Options